Weekly Reader: Polls

 One of the best-known events in the magazine's history is its quadrennial "Weekly Reader Student Presidential Election Poll".
 The poll is an educational exercise in which Weekly Reader-subscribing teachers conduct mock elections to find their students' preference for president.
 Teachers tabulate the results, then send them to Weekly Reader.
 (Since 2000, the surveys have been developed with, and tabulated by, the Zogby International polling organization.)
 This survey of students in grades K through 12 began in 1956, when readers chose Dwight Eisenhower over Adlai Stevenson.

-The poll has now been conducted 14 times, most recently in 2008, and the students have voted for the person who became president 13 out of 14 times.
-The exception was in 1992, when George H. W. Bush garnered more votes than Bill Clinton.
-Third-party candidate Ross Perot, whose presence on the national ballot was important during the actual election, was not on the Weekly Reader ballot that year.
+The poll was conducted 14 times, the last being in 2008 and the students had voted for the candidate who became president a remarkable 13 out of 14 times.
+The one exception was in 1992, when George H. W. Bush garnered more votes than Bill Clinton.
+Notably, third-party candidate Ross Perot, whose presence on the national ballot was important during the actual election, was not on the Weekly Reader ballot that year.

 Read

 In 2005, Weekly Reader Publishing's literary magazine, Read, launched Word, a blog that features student writing and other literary news.
 It also offers interactive opportunities for reading and writing, including its "What's Your Story?" program, which features "The Weekly Writer", where students can help authors such as Stephen King and R. L. Stine finish an original story.
 Read magazine has pioneered "electronic issues" around literary themes, including Canterbury Tales, William Shakespeare, and Edgar Allan Poe; these interactive websites incorporate video and film, music and sound effects, rap renditions and flash animation.
-In the 2009-2010 school year, the company extended these "e-issues" to four other Weekly Reader publications, including Weekly Reader editions 3 and Senior (4-6 grades), Current Events and Current Science magazines.
+In the 2009–2010 school year, the company extended these "e-issues" to four other Weekly Reader publications, including Weekly Reader editions 3 and Senior (4-6 grades), Current Events and Current Science magazines.